 And my anger would be a sin and I would know it.

 Thanks for reading my stuff.3

 It’s been a while since I published anything in "The Flying Fish", I’ve been quiet because I’ve had a lot to be quiet about.
-How about the European Commission’s crypto-negotiations and crypto-purchases of 10 doses per person for 450 million “citizens” at 20 or 30 or more Euros per dose, and how about the technical side of how to “destroy” gazillions of “unused” and expired doses of nobody-knows-what-is-inside?
+I’m not pro-antivaxx or anything like that.
+But how about the European Commission’s crypto-negotiations and crypto-purchases of 10 doses per person for 450 million “citizens” at 20 or 30 or more Euros per dose, and how about the technical side of how to “destroy” gazillions of “unused” and expired doses of nobody-knows-what-is-inside?
 How about it, eh?
+Is the EC currently involved in any other pharma family business?
 I don’t know enough to even know what to ask.
-It seems that “Pfizer is a felon, operating under consent decree (a form of parole for criminal corporations).
+One can clearly (or almost clearly) see, as it’s been said here, that Fizzer “is a felon, operating under consent decree (a form of parole for criminal corporations).
 They already stated in their defense in Brook Jackson’s case that according to this legal structure, they did not defraud the government, they provided fraud that the government ordered”.4

 I kiss you on the mouth.